tari3x/csec-modex/README.markdown

 The encryption and decryption functions are stubs for now.

 Compiling with -DLOWE_ATTACK will disable the check for B's identity.

+The implementation gives detailed feedback when a message is not formatted correctly.
+This feedback is printed to stdandard output and we assume that the attacker cannot observe it.
+If the attacker could observe the reason for parsing failure, he would gain information about the encrypted value.

 RPC
 ---